 Fixing pseudocalibration via connected truncation To get around with this issue, we close our eyes and "pretend" the planted distribution is quiet, ignoring the obvious distinguisher, and make a "connected truncation" of the moment matrix to remove terms which correspond to counting subgraphs in G. What remains is that $\widetilde{\mathbb{E}}[x^S]$ is essentially independent of the global statistics of G. It should be pointed out here that this is inherently distinct from the local truncation for weaker hierarchies (e.g. Sherali-Adams) where the moment matrix is an entirely local function [CM18].
-In contrast, our $\widetilde{\mathbb{E}}[x^S]$ may depend on parts of the graph that are far away from S, in fact, even up to radius $n^{\delta}$ , exceeding the diameter of the random graph!
+In contrast, our $\widetilde{\mathbb{E}}[x^S]$ may depend on parts of the graph that are far away from S, in fact, even up to radius n^{δ} , exceeding the diameter of the random graph!

-More formally, the candidate moment matrix $\Lambda$ will be written as follows.
+More formally, the candidate moment matrix Λ will be written as follows.

-We still use the natural planted distribution to compute the pseudocalibrated Fourier coefficients $\lambda{\alpha}$ .
+We still use the natural planted distribution to compute the pseudocalibrated Fourier coefficients λ{α} .
 However, we also truncate (set to zero) several Fourier coefficients.
-Sranges over all proper shapes $\alpha$ of appropriately bounded size such that all vertices of $\alpha$ are connected to $U{\alpha} \cup V{\alpha}$ .
+S ranges over all proper shapes α of appropriately bounded size such that all vertices of α are connected to $U{\alpha} \cup V{\alpha}$.
 The latter property is the important distinction from standard pseudocalibration and is what we call "connected truncation".
 This is perhaps the most conceptually interesting part of the proof, and we hope that the same "connected truncation" will be useful for other integrality gap constructions.
+Further discussion of the connected truncation is in Section 6.3.